antoine-jacquet/project-conformity/README.md

 # Evolution of conformity

+Code for the paper:

+Sabine Nöbel, Antoine Jacquet, Guillaume Isabel, Arnaud Pocheville, Paul Seabright & Etienne Danchin, "Conformity in mate choice, the overlooked social component of animal and human culture"
+**Biological Reviews** (September 2022), doi: 10.1111/brv.12899

-Code for simulations on the evolution of conformity for the paper *Conformity in mate choice, the overlooked social component of animal and human culture* by Sabine Nöbel, Antoine Jacquet, Guillaume Isabel, Arnaud Pocheville, Paul Seabright, & Etienne Danchin.
+simulations on the evolution of conformity for the paper *Conformity in mate choice, the overlooked social component of animal and human culture* by Sabine Nöbel, Antoine Jacquet, Guillaume Isabel, Arnaud Pocheville, Paul Seabright, & Etienne Danchin.

 `evolutionConformity.md` is a text file explaining the mechanics of the model.